We are a local pickup only nursery. Please select location at checkout.

 Sizes available: HPP #1, 2 plants per pot

-Basics: zones 4-8, 6-12" x 12-18", morning sun to dappled sun to part shade, starry while flower spike over medium green foliage with dark red veining in mid to late spring, acidic rich to average fertility soils, consistent moisture, but well-drained, will sulk if too dry and also resents "winter wet"
+Basics: zones 4-8, 6-12" x 12-18", morning sun to dappled sun to part shade, starry while flower spike over medium green foliage with dark red veining in mid to late spring, acidic rich to average fertility soils, consistent moisture, but well-drained, does have some drought tolerance in that it will sulk (but not die) if too dry and also resents "winter wet".

-Common names: Foamflower, False Mitrewort are the common names for Tiarella cordifolia.
+Common names: Foamflower and False Mitrewort are the common names for Tiarella cordifolia.
 'Running Tapestry' is a cultivated selection developed from a spontaneous occurrence within a natural population of the straight species.

 Family: Saxifragaceae